What is hospice service?

 Care for a hospice patient is usually in a home setting.
 But it can be provided anywhere from a nursing home, hospital setting, or a separate hospice facility.
-Because the care is usually focused on comfort and easing pain, there is no need for cumbersome machinery that require the patient to be in a facility.
+Because the care is usually focused on comfort and easing pain, there is no need for cumbersome machinery that requires the patient to be in a facility.

-How do I request hospice service?
+How do I request a hospice service?

-Usually a discharge planner or physician would initiate the conversation with the patient and/or family member(s).
+Usually, a discharge planner or physician would initiate the conversation with the patient and/or family member(s).
 But ultimately, the physician has to certify the patient for hospice care.
 The physician usually has a hospice he works with but the patient can also request to go on service with a particular hospice company he/she chooses.
 Other resources for hospice companies can found at The National Hospice and Palliative Care Organization at www.nhpco.org and the Hospice Association of America at www.nahc.org/HAA

 What are the services provided by hospice?